 Global Conversations: Fake News

-Sagarika Ghose, Indian columnist and former BBC World Anchor, Nick Robinson (1983, PPE), presenter of BBC Radio 4’s Today programme and Professor Jacob Rowbottom, Stowell Tutorial Fellow in Law, will discuss the extent to which fake news has affected the global media.
+On Wednesday 14 April, Baroness Valerie Amos, the Master, chaired a conversation between Sagarika Ghose, Indian columnist and former BBC World Anchor, Nick Robinson (1983, PPE), presenter of BBC Radio 4’s Today programme, and Professor Jacob Rowbottom, Stowell Tutorial Fellow in Law, about fake news and the global media.

-Jacob Rowbottom is the Stowell Tutorial Fellow at Univ, and Professor of Law in the Faculty of Law, University of Oxford.
-He holds a BA in Jurisprudence from Oxford and an LLM from New York University School of Law.
-He was previously a University Lecturer in Law and Fellow of King’s College at the University of Cambridge.
+Professor Jacob Rowbottom was previously a University Lecturer in Law and Fellow of King’s College at the University of Cambridge.
 He is a qualified barrister and previously worked on the staff of an election campaign for the US Senate.
-His research interests include media law, freedom of expression and the legal regulation of the democratic process.
 He is the author of Media Law (2018) and Democracy Distorted (2010), and writes on a range of topics including the funding of political parties, media regulation, speech on the internet, election campaigns and obscenity laws.